Menu

 • Explain CT procedures for various anatomical regions, special applications, and patient populations.

-• Explain patient assessment, preparation, and safety protocols for CT procedures
+• Explain patient assessment, preparation, and safety protocols for CT procedures.

 • The student will recognize factors surrounding safe methods of contrast administration used in computed tomography exams.